Important information on Long COVID in the professional context

 Benefits in an occupational disease or an accident at work.

-In some cases, a Long COVID illness is recognised as an occupational disease or accident at work by the statutory accident insurance.
-The accident insurance then takes over all the associated payments as a rule.
-Such payments cover, for example, the medical treatment and rehab measures as well as payment indemnities, if you are temporarily incapable of work.
-If you have permanently limited employment opportunities on the general job market, an accident pension comes into question.
-Payments for reintegration at work and social reintegration as well as care and survivors’ benefits can be borne by the accident insurance.
-The responsible body of the statutory accident insurance determines whether such payments come into question.
-Therefore, you generally do not have to apply for the payments.
+In some cases, a Long COVID illness can be recognised as a consequence of an occupational disease or accident at work by the statutory accident insurance.
+Following a recognition, the competent accident insurer takes over the required payments.
+Such payments include, for example, the medical treatment and rehab measures as well as benefit in lieu of income, if you are temporarily incapable of work.
+If you have permanently limited earning capacity on the general job market after an insured event, an insured person’s pension comes into question.
+Payments for reintegration at work and social reintegration as well as care and in case of death, survivor’s benefits can be borne by the accident insurance.
+The responsible body of the statutory accident insurance determines ex officio, whether such payments come into question.

 Also read the question “Long COVID be an occupations disease or an accident at work?”.

-Last update: June 2023
+Last update: July 2024

 Some people are unable to work due to Long COVID and need support to get back to work.
 If an employee is unfit for work for a total of more than 6 weeks within a 12-month period, the employer must generally offer a company integration management (BEM).
 All employers are obliged to do so, regardless of the size of the company or the field in which they operate.
 The HR department or the company medical service can provide support in planning the BEM measures if necessary.
 The employer can also involve the rehabilitation organisations in the BEM procedure.
 These can provide information on suitable rehabilitation services, for example.
 Participation in the BEM is voluntary for employees.

 Information and counselling on the BEM is provided by the Deutsche Rentenversicherung und die Bundesarbeitsgemeinschaft für Rehabilitation e.
 V. (BAR).
-You can also find more information on help with returning to work in the FAQ “What is gradual reintegration and how does it work?.
+You can also find more information on help with returning to work in the FAQ “What is gradual reintegration and how does it work?”.

-Letzte Aktualisierung: Oktober 2023
+Letzte Aktualisierung: July 2024

 Support should be tailored to the needs of the affected person.
 Measures should therefore always be jointly agreed, regularly reviewed and adjusted if necessary.
 The European Agency for Safety and Health at Work has developed a Guide for managers for dealing with Long COVID.
 There you will find, among other things, information on planning your return to work and possible options of support.
 Another Guide for employees during recovery is aimed at people who have a job, are looking for a job or are starting a new job.
 Both guides are available in German and many other languages.